 cold shadows of space where the temperatures drop to -120°C

 (NASA tested the pressurized Space Pens at -50°C, but because of the residential [sic] heat in the pen it also writes for many minutes in the cold shadows.)

 Fisher spent over one million dollars in trying to perfect the ball point pen before he made his first successful pressurized pens in 1965.
 Samples were immediately sent to Dr. Robert Gilruth, Manager of the Houston Space Center, where they were thoroughly tested and approved for use in Space in September 1965.
 In December 1967 he sold 400 Fisher Space Pens to NASA for $2.95 each.

 Lead pencils were used on all Mercury and Gemini space flights and all Russian space flights prior to 1968.
 Fisher Space Pens are more dependable than lead pencils and cannot create the hazard of a broken piece of lead floating through the gravity-less atmosphere.

-Sightings: This legend was mentioned in an episode of NBC's The West Wing TV series ("We Killed Yamamoto"; original air date 15 May 2002).
+Sightings: This legend was referenced in an episode of NBC's The West Wing TV series ("We Killed Yamamoto"; original air date 15 May 2002):